lassekongo83/adw-gtk3/README.md

 Thanks to [@dusansimic](https://github.com/dusansimic) (Flatpak, AUR), [@kuroehanako](https://github.com/kuroehanako) (Snapcraft), [@nickavem](https://github.com/nickavem) (Fedora copr) for the help.

 ### Installation from source
 This will install the latest version from the main branch.
-Use this install method if you want to contribute.
+Use this install method if you want to contribute and help testing the theme.

 See [CONTRIBUTING.md](https://github.com/lassekongo83/adw-gtk3/blob/main/CONTRIBUTING.md) for the instructions.

 ## Customizing
 Adw-gtk3 supports some customization with named colors.
-See: [customizing.md](https://github.com/lassekongo83/adw-gtk3/blob/main/customizing.md) for more info.
+See: [adw-colors](https://github.com/lassekongo83/adw-colors) for more info.

 ### GTK-4
 If you want to style GTK-4 apps with libadwaita see: [gtk4.md](https://github.com/lassekongo83/adw-gtk3/blob/main/gtk4.md)